ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

     directly accessible without re-defining a vocabulary for each json-ld feature
 -   Conciseness
--   Easy to implement: a custom json-schema parser has just to acknowledge "@context" property is a json-ld context, and use a suitable parser to process it
+-   Easy to implement: a custom JSON Schema parser has just to acknowledge "@context" property is a json-ld context, and use a suitable parser to process it
 -   The schema is usable for both application/json and